-Table A.2 presents a scale of dose levels.
+Table R.2 presents a scale of dose levels.
 Included is an example of the type of exposure that may cause such a dose or the special significance of such a dose.
 This information is intended to familiarize the reader with the type of doses individuals may receive.

-A.6.1.1 Dose from space radiation
+Dose from space radiation

-The average annual dose received by residents of the United States from space radiation is about 33 mrem (0.33 mSv) (NCRP 2009).
-The average dose to a person living in Honolulu, Hawaii (at sea level and near the equator) is about 20 mrem (0.2 mSv), while the average dose to a person living in Colorado Springs, Colorado (high altitude and latitude) is about 70 mrem (0.7 mSv) (Health Physics Society 2010).
+The average annual dose received by residents of the United States from space radiation is about 33 mrem/year (0.33 mSv/year) (National Council on Radiation Protection [NCRP] 2009).
+The average annual dose to a person living in Honolulu, Hawaii (at sea level and near the equator) is about 20 mrem/year (0.2 mSv/year), while the average annual dose to a person living in Colorado Springs, Colorado (high altitude and latitude) is about 70 mrem/year (0.7 mSv/year) (Health Physics Society 2010).